RootDev4/POODLE-PoC/README.md

 If SSL protocol is not SSLv3.0, type ```downgrade``` to start a TLS downgrade attack.
 This might not work, so as a workaround, you have to manually downgrade the browser's TLS protocol support on the attacker's machine.
 Open _about:config_ in a new tab of the browser and set _security.tls.version.max_ to 0.
 Read more about that issue [here](https://github.com/mpgn/poodle-PoC/issues/4).

 Then type ```search``` and hit the button "Find CBC block length" on the victim's machine to find the right block length.
-After the script have found the block length, type ```active``` and hit the button "Run encryption" on the victim's machine.
-This will start the encryption attack.
+After the script have found the block length, type ```active``` and hit the button "Run decryption" on the victim's machine.
+This will start the decryption attack.